codetech/Security-Presentation/slides.md

 class: center, middle
 #Citizen Four
 ???
-At this point we play a short clip from the citezen four movie talking about keys, and somebody uses rsync
+At this point we play a short clip from the citizen four movie talking about keys, and somebody uses rsync
 ---

 class: center, middle, inverse